Harry M. Wyatt III: Military career

 Wyatt entered the United States Air Force on June 24, 1971, following his graduation from Southern Methodist University with a Bachelor of Arts degree in business administration.
 He received his commission on November 24, 1971, as the 50,000th graduate from the Air Force Officer Training School.
 He graduated undergraduate pilot training from Laredo Air Force Base, Texas on January 26, 1973.

-During August 1977, Wyatt left active duty and entered into the Oklahoma Air National Guard, of which he remains a commissioned officer.
-He earned his Juris Doctor degree from the University of Tulsa College of Law in 1980.
-During his tenure with the Guard, Wyatt has served as a fighter pilot, flight commander, group commander, vice wing commander, wing commander, and Chief of Staff of the Oklahoma National Guard.
-During 2003, Governor of Oklahoma Brad Henry appointed then-Brigadier General Wyatt to the position of Adjutant General of Oklahoma and nominated General Wyatt for appointment to the rank of major general.
+In August 1977, Wyatt left active duty and entered into the Oklahoma Air National Guard, of which he remains a commissioned officer.
+In 1980, he earned his Juris Doctor degree from the University of Tulsa College of Law.
+During his tenure with the Guard, Wyatt served as a fighter pilot, flight commander, group commander, vice wing commander, wing commander, and Chief of Staff of the Oklahoma National Guard.

+In 2003, Governor of Oklahoma Brad Henry appointed then-Brigadier General Wyatt to the position of Adjutant General of Oklahoma and nominated General Wyatt for appointment to the rank of major general.

 On September 18, 2008, then-President of the United States George W. Bush nominated then-Major General Wyatt for assignment as Director, Air National Guard, and appointment to the rank of lieutenant general in the reserve active duty of the Air Force.
-Wyatt assumed the assignment on February 1, 2009, to succeeding General Craig McKinley who was reassigned as the chief of the National Guard Bureau.
+Wyatt assumed the assignment on February 1, 2009, succeeding General Craig McKinley who was reassigned as the chief of the National Guard Bureau.